Haneke/Haneke/README.md

 Each image view has a default format created on demand.
 The default format is configured as follows:

-* Size matches the `bounds` of the image view
+* Size matches the `bounds` of the image view.
-* Images will be scaled based on the `contentMode` of the the image view
+* Images will be scaled based on the `contentMode` of the the image view.
-* Images can be upscaled if they're smaller than the image view
+* Images can be upscaled if they're smaller than the image view.
-* High compression quality
+* High compression quality.
-* No preloading
+* No preloading.
-* Up to 10MB of disk cache
+* Up to 10MB of disk cache.

 Modifying this default format is discouraged.
 Instead, you can set your own custom format like this: